entropicalabs/entropica_qaoa/README.md

 ## Installation

-If you don't have them already, install first Rigetti's pyQquil package and their QVM and Quil Compiler.
-For instructions on how to do so, see the Rigetti documentation here: http://docs.rigetti.com/en/stable/start.html.
+We assume that the user has already installed Rigetti's pyQuil package, as well as the Rigetti QVM and Quil Compiler.
+For instructions on how to do so, see the Rigetti documentation [here] (#http://docs.rigetti.com/en/stable/start.html).

-In a Python3.6+ virtual environment you can install the `entropica_qaoa`  package using [pip](#https://pip.pypa.io/en/stable/quickstart/)
+You can install the `entropica_qaoa` package using [pip](#https://pip.pypa.io/en/stable/quickstart/):

 ```bash
 pip install entropica_qaoa
 ```
-and if you have it already installed upgraded via
+To upgrade,

 ```bash
 pip install --upgrade entropica_qaoa
 ```

-If you want to run the Demo Notebooks you will additionally need `scikit-learn` and `scikit-optimize` which can also be installed using pip:
+If you want to run the Demo Notebooks, you will additionally need to install `scikit-learn` and `scikit-optimize`, which can also be installed using pip:

 ```bash
 pip install scikit-learn && pip install scikit-optimize
 ```

+### Testing

+All tests are located in `entropica_qaoa/tests/`.
+To run them you will need to install [pytest](https://docs.pytest.org/en/latest/).
+To run all tests, including the notebook tests, you will$

+To speed up the testing, we have tagged tests that require more computational time (~ 5 mins or so)  with `runslow`, and the tests of the notebooks with `notebooks`.
+This means that a bare $

+ - `pytest` runs the default tests, and skips both the longer tests that need heavier simulations, as well as tests of the Notebooks in the `examples` directory.
+ - `pytest --runslow`runs the the tests that require longer time.
+ - `pytest --notebooks` runs the Notebook tests.
+To achieve this, the notebooks are converted to python scripts, and then executed.
+Should any errors occur, this means that the line numbers given in the error messages refer to the lines in `<TheNotebook>.py`, and not in `<TheNotebook>.ipynb`.
+ - `pytest --all` runs all of the above tests.

 ## Development and Contributing

-This project is hosted at [github](https://github.com/entropicalabs/entropica_qaoa) and can be cloned using
+This project is hosted at [github](https://github.com/entropicalabs/entropica_qaoa), and can be cloned using

 ```bash
 git clone https://github.com/entropicalabs/entropica_qaoa.git
 ```

-If you have feature requests or already implemented them, feel free to open an issue or send us a pull request.
+If you have feature requests, or have already implemented them, feel free to open an issue or send us a pull request.

-### Testing

-All tests are located in `entropica_qaoa/tests/`.
-To run them you will need [pytest](https://docs.pytest.org/en/latest/) installed.
-To run all tests, including the notebook tests, you will additionally need to have [nbconvert](https://github.com/jupyter/nbconvert) and [scikit-learn](https://scikit-learn.org/stable/) and [scikit-optimize](https://scikit-optimize.github.io/) installed.

-To speed up the testing, we have tagged tests that take a lot of time with `runslow` and the tests of the notebooks with `notebooks`.
-This means that a bare ```pytest``` doesn't run those tests.
-More below.

- - `pytest` runs the default tests and skips longer tests that need heavy simulations and tests of the Notebooks in `examples/`
- - `pytest --runslow` the tests with heavy simulations.
-I didn't fix the seed for the random generator yet, so sometimes the test doesn't even work....
-If it takes longer than 5 Minutes just kill the tests and restart it.
- - `pytest --notebooks` runs the Notebook tests.
-To achieve this, the notebooks are converted to python scripts which are then executed.
-So the line numbers in the error messages refer to the lines in `<TheNotebook>.py` and not in `<TheNotebook>.ipynb`.
- - `pytest --all` runs all of the above tests.
-Ideally all of them pass, before you do a `git push`
- - If you need more infos than `pytest` give you be default: Use the toggle `pytest (options) -s` to get all output.
- - With `pytest tests/<testfile>` single tests can be run to check single modules.